The Student Dining Center, managed by Chartwells Higher Education, is located in Cedar Hall North, 725 West 4th St.

 There are a variety of meal plan options available to campus residents.
 The cost of the plan is applied to the student account.

-Cedar Hall North and South Residents: All new student residents (first-year) are required to select from a range of weekly meal plan options which include 14, 18 or Anytime plans.
-Returning students are required to select from a range of weekly meal plan options which include 7, 10, 14, 18 or Anytime plans.
+Cedar Hall North and South Residents: All new student residents (first-year) are required to select from a range of weekly meal plan options which include 14 or 18 weekly meal plans.
+Returning students are required to select from a range of weekly meal plan options which include 7, 10, 14 or 18 plans.

 City View Towers Residents: Students in City View Towers are provided seven meals per semester, included in their housing cost.
-In addition, students may also select from any of the weekly meal plans available, including 7, 10, 14, 18 or Anytime.
+In addition, students may also select from any of the weekly meal plans available, including 7, 10, 14 or 18.
 Students residing in City View Towers are not required to purchase a meal plan.

 Resident students select their meal plan when they select their room online during the Wildcat room selection process.
 Resident students who want to change their meal plan selection can do so by contacting Residential Life during the publicized plan-change period.
 The plan selected during room selection will apply for each semester for the academic year.
 Residents do not need to take any further action if they wish to retain the same meal plan each semester.

-Every meal plan offers flex dollars which are automatically loaded onto the student's JWU ID card and can be used at the Little Campus Cart or the Student Dining Center.
+Every meal plan offers flex dollars which are automatically loaded onto the student's JWU ID card and can be used at the food vending machines, Little Campus Cart or the Student Dining Center.
 This allows students to make smaller purchases rather than utilizing a full meal swipe.
 The balance will decline as flex dollars are used.
-Flex dollars are allotted each semester and unused dollars roll over from week to week but expire at the end of the semester and cannot be rolled over to a new semester.
+Flex dollars are allotted each semester and unused dollars roll over from week-to-week but expire at the end of the semester and cannot be rolled over to a new semester.